almibe/influx/README.md

  - (Rust not Kotlin) use let to define immutable variables (mutable variables are not supported)
  - dynamically typed so no type declarations
  - kotlin style lambdas sans type declarations (no planned support for function declarations just lambdas)
- - create collections with function calls
-   - except use list() instead of listOf() and mutList() instead of mutableListOf() -- same applies for sets and maps
  - when expressions for control flow (there are no plans are in place to support other control flow mechanisms)
  - denote ranges with ..
  - support for 'in' and '!in' for working with ranges and collections
  - support for 'is' and '!is' for checking types
- - support for 'to' keyword to construct pairs (also used to create map entries)
  - no support for kotlin style comments, use # instead

+Relation to Clojure
+ - Eventually transpiled to Clojure (for now)
+ - Persistent data collections are the same impls
+ - Similar syntax for collection literals (though S-Expressions are supported for the syntax in general is very different)

 Unique-ish concepts
- - Use the $ variable to interact with the datastore you are running this script against
  - In memory graphs
    - a new data structure that represents a graph/quadstore in memory
-   - create with graph() - all graph instances are mutable
+   - create with graph() - all graph instances are mutable (unlike collections)
-   - same api as $

 https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=11&cad=rja&uact=8&ved=2ahUKEwiw6Mj_yMHjAhWLQc0KHTPADts4ChC3AjAAegQICRAB&url=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DfabN6HNZ2qY&usg=AOvVaw1h2AovvmN_cBDBTQWnca8Z